 Finally, we introduce the coordinates

-Each point on the diagram, including the $r=0$ line corresponding to the origin, represents a finite radius 2-sphere.
+Each point on the diagram, including the $r=0$ line corresponding to the origin, represents a finite radius two-sphere.
 The metric depends explicitly on $g_{00}$ and implicitly through coordinate transformations on the combination $\sqrt{-g_{11}/g_{00}}$.

 Now let's consider the tortoise coordinate for our metric.
 The tortoise coordinate is given by integrating

 We are unable to integrate the tortoise equation analytically over the entire range in $r$.
 We integrate it numerically as described below.
 To gain insight and assist the numerical integration, we consider some analytical approximations.
 Near the event horizon, we can neglect the $Q_c$ term and perform the integration analytically to obtain